codeigniter4/devkit/README.md

 so be sure to read the documentation and figure out the best fit for you.
 This workflow performs a "dry run" to check for any changes that Rector would have made and fail if there are matches.

+> Note: Rector updates rules all the time so you may want to lock your repo to the latest known working version of Rector to prevent unexpected failures
+> E.g. in **.github/workflows/rector.yml** supply the specific minor patch: `composer global require --dev rector/rector:0.12.4`

 #### Unused

 Composer Unused does one thing: checks that your code actually uses the dependencies you